Dr. Sanders can help you achieve a smoother and more youthful appearance at his renowned practice serving the Los Angeles area.

 A facelift can bring harmony to your features, restore some of your skin’s tightness, and help you look like a younger version of yourself.
 For evidence of how great a difference a facelift can make, take just a moment to browse these before and after images, featuring some of Dr. Sanders’ actual patients.

 The “Natural” Facelift

 We all suffer from the consequences of age.
 But today, more women and men are discovering that by repositioning drooping fat, removing excess fat, tightening underlying muscles and re-draping skin, they can receive rejuvenating effects.
 For some, a facelift procedure may provide the solution.
 But how do you avoid a “plastic,” pulled look that lets the world know you’ve had a procedure?
 The skill and artistry of Dr. Sanders can enable patients to appear years younger and recapture their youth with an improvement that appears natural.
-To do this, he offers more than one type of facelift to his Los Angeles and Encino patients.
+To do this, he offers more than one type of facelift to his Los Angeles patients.